 Allbirds are certainly soft enough to wear without socks.
-Wool is naturally odor resistant so this was one thing that intrigued us about wool shoes.
-We’ve worn our Wool Runners multiple times without socks and have yet to experience any noticeable foot odor.
+Wool is naturally odor-resistant so this was one thing that intrigued us about wool shoes.
+I’ve worn our Wool Runners multiple times without socks and have yet to experience any noticeable foot odor.
 Nice!

 Before I got my Allbirds I read some reports that the Wool Runners’ toebox had a tendency to stretch out over time.
-We only noticed very minimal stretching — so I did some research and it turns out that Allbirds made a few improvements in 2017 to reinforce the toe lining and tongue (they also improved the insole and made the sole more flexible).
+I only noticed very minimal stretching — so I did some research and it turns out that Allbirds made a few improvements in 2017 to reinforce the toe lining and tongue (they also improved the insole and made the sole more flexible).

-I’ve read a handful of reports on Reddit from other people who have worn their Allbirds pretty hard (i.e. every day for 6-8 months) and the max lifespan seems to hover around 8 to 10-months of heavy use — which is essentially the same results as I get with my Nike or New Balance shoes.
+I’ve read a handful of reports on Reddit from other people who have worn their Allbirds pretty hard (i.e. every day for 6-8 months) and the max lifespan seems to hover around 8 to 10 months of heavy use — which is essentially the same results as I get with my Nike or New Balance shoes.